-If true (false is the default), garbage collections and stack-shifts will be reported on the terminal.
+If true (default false), garbage collections and stack-shifts will be reported on the terminal.
 May be changed.
 Values are reported in bytes as G+T, where G is the global stack value and T the trail stack value.
 'Gained' describes the number of bytes reclaimed. 'used' the number of bytes on the stack after GC and 'free' the number of bytes allocated, but not in use.
 Below is an example output.